ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 ## [From _Marshall County Republican._](https://chroniclingamerica.loc.gov/lccn/sn84038034/1874-11-19/ed-1/seq-2)

 #### 1874-11-19 &middot; Plymouth, Ind.

 <table style="width: 100%;"><tr><td style="width: 50%">

-fU following is a tr L.slation from an ancient
+g is a tr L.slation from an ancient
 psssam pwm, which, says the Etinburgh Reviev,
 M acrpuMd by uothmg with which we are ac­
 fmrnied in the Spanioa language, except the &quot; Ode